-Self-driving car revolution is coming, but slowly
+Self-Driving Car Revolution Is Coming, But Slowly

 The uneven deployment in Europe wasn't down to regulations or technological challenges but rather a matter of funding that was harder to come by on the continent, according to Christophe Perillat, CEO of French automotive supplier Valeo.

-Nevertheless, "autonomous vehicles are making progress year after year," Perillat said at the IAA.
+Nevertheless, "autonomvehicles are making progress year after year," Perillat said at the IAA.

 Professor Lutz Eckstein from RWTH Aachen University agreed, saying "significant advances" were on the horizon.